-If you are interested in meeting Chico, please fill out the "I'm interested" form at our website, and our adoption coordinator will respond promptly.
+If you are interested in meeting Chico, please click the email contact link below and our adoption coordinator will respond promptly.
 Please note that we place cats in the following counties only: Multnomah, Washington, Clackamas and Clark.

 Animal Rescue & Care Fund, Inc. is a small rescue organization.
 We rescue homeless animals only, and do not accept owner-surrendered pets.
 All our animals live with volunteers in their homes until they are matched with the right permanent family.
 Thank you for considering one of our pets for adoption.